MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/Managing-RID-Issuance.md

 ---
 title: Managing RID Issuance
-ms.custom:
-  - AD
+description:
+author: billmath
+ms.author: billmath
+manager: femila
+ms.date: 09/29/2016
+ms.topic: article
 ms.prod: windows-server-threshold
-ms.reviewer: na
-ms.service:
+ms.service: active-directory
-ms.suite: na
 ms.technology: identity-adds
-ms.author: markvi

-ms.tgt_pltfrm: na
-ms.topic: article
-ms.assetid: fef8e0fa-2e56-49cd-9679-c4d8fc93ff5a
-author: Femila
 ---

 # Managing RID Issuance

->Applies To: Windows Server Technical Preview
+>Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 This topic explains the change to the RID master FSMO role, including the new issuance and monitoring functionality in the RID master and how to analyze and troubleshoot RID issuance.